infoein/muon/README.md

 ## Source code
-Muon's source code is available in the *uncompressed* folder.
+Muon's source code is available on GitHub.
 All files located there are not required, but they're useful if you want to make your own modifications to the file manager.
 A PHP/HTML script - *MUON_ASSEMBLER.php* - is also provided to help you merging the whole code in a single file.